 Along Four Mile Run just south of today's Arlington Boulevard, John Carlin opened a resort in 1872 near the two natural springs there, the Carlin Springs.
 The resort boasted a dance hall, a 250-seat restaurant and ice cream parlor, and a swimming hole.
-Visitors came by train from Alexandria and Washington, DC, for the next 20 years until the resort finally closed.
-W&OD passenger trains through the area continued until 1941, and freight and mail service lasted until the railroad company was disbanded in 1968.
+For the next 20 years, visitors came by train from Alexandria and Washington, DC, until the resort finally closed.
+W&OD passenger trains in the area continued for some time, as did mail and freight service; the railroad finally closed in 1968.
 The current bicycle and pedestrian trail (the W&OD Trail) was opened in the late 1970s.

 As of 1878, the area of what is now Arlington Forest was occupied by only two families, the William Cipher (or Sypher) and Charles Mix families.
 In 1893-94, John B. Henderson, Jr., purchased most of what is now Arlington Forest.
 Henderson's father, a U.S. Senator from Missouri, was the author of the 13th Amendment to the Constitution (abolishing slavery) and was instrumental in keeping Missouri in the Union.
 John Henderson, Jr., was a lawyer and diplomat whose primary interests lay in marine biology.
-In 1894, he constructed a two-story wood-andplaster Swiss-style house as his country estate.
+In 1894, he constructed a two-story wood-and-plaster Swiss-style house as his country estate.
 The house, which was destroyed in a fire in 1954, was at 4811 3rd Street North.
 That location is now covered by the Lubber Run Community Center parking garage.